 About Canadian Cancer Society

 The Canadian Cancer Society works tirelessly to save and improve lives.
-We fund the brightest minds in cancer research.
-We provide a compassionate support system for all those affected by cancer, from coast to coast and for all types of cancer.
-As the voice for people who care about cancer, we work with governments to share a healthier society.
-No other organization does all that we do to makes lives better today and to transform the future of cancer forever.
-Help us make a difference.
+They fund the brightest minds in cancer research.
+They provide a compassionate support system for all those affected by cancer, from coast to coast and for all types of cancer.
+As the voice for people who care about cancer, they work with governments to share a healthier society.
+No other organization does all that they do to makes lives better today and to transform the future of cancer forever.
+Help them make a difference.
 Call 1-888-939-3333 or visit cancer.ca today.